passaH2O/GeoFlood/README.md

 Outputs:

          <...\GeoOutputs\GIS\my_project\PM_filtered_grassgis.tif>

+File Description:

+`_PM_filtered_grassgis.tif` is the Perona-Malik non-linear filtered DEM.

+Recommendations:

-Perona-Malik non-linear smoothing/diffusion image filter with default 50 iterations for high-resolution terrain.
-Edit the 'nFilterIterations' variable in the **pygeonet_defaults.py** script if a different number of iterations is preferred.
+Smoothing with default 50 iterations for high-resolution terrain.
+Edit the `nFilterIterations` variable in the **pygeonet_defaults.py** script if a different number of iterations is preferred.

 ### 2. Slope and Curvature
 ```